 Clint Wilkins focuses primarily on patent law and leverages his extensive technical knowledge and experience to assist clients with inter partes reviews (IPRs), patent preparation and prosecution, patent litigation support, and related counseling.
-He advises clients in a variety of technical areas, including telecommunications, consumer electronics, medical devices, and chemical manufacturing, including artificial intelligence and machine learning applied to these and other areas.
+He advises clients in a variety of technical areas, including telecommunications, consumer electronics, health tech and medical devices, and chemical manufacturing, including artificial intelligence and machine learning applied to these and other areas.
 His practice includes counseling senior management of emerging technology companies at various stages of maturity to help manage all aspects of their intellectual property needs.

 Clint has handled the complete life cycle of numerous IPRs for both petitioners and patent owners from institution to final written decision and, thereafter, appeal to the Federal Circuit.
 Technologies in his IPRs have spanned wireless protocols, error-control coding, multi-antenna/MIMO systems, multi-user detection, wireless physical layer technologies including CDMA and OFDM, radio-frequency circuits, implantable neurostimulators, spinal implants, and anti-counterfeit lottery tickets.
-He has extensive experience with complex wireless communications technology and associated standards development, having worked in these areas during graduate school, thereafter as a research engineer in a corporate laboratory, and continuing to the present as a patent attorney.
-As a result, he is familiar with many of the major wireless technologies of the last 25 years, including those developed within 3GPP standards (including GSM, EDGE, UMTS, and LTE), and those developed within IEEE standards (including 802.11), enabling him to efficiently develop solutions for licensing and litigation matters involving SEPs.
+He has extensive experience with complex wireless communications technology and associated standards development, having worked in these areas during graduate school, thereafter as an innovator in a corporate laboratory, and continuing to the present as a patent attorney.
+As a result, he is familiar with many of the major wireless technologies of the last 25 years, including those developed within 3GPP standards (including GSM, EDGE, UMTS, LTE, and 5G), and those developed within IEEE standards (including 802.11), enabling him to efficiently develop solutions for licensing and litigation matters involving SEPs.

 Before law school, Clint worked for more than five years as an engineer for a large wireless equipment manufacturer in its corporate research and development labs in suburban Chicago.
 His projects involved research, development, proof of concept, and 3GPP standardization activities directed toward cellular phones and base stations.
 He is a co-inventor of four U.S. patents and has published numerous articles in IEEE journals and conferences.